naturepoems/naturepoems/quotes/Nature Poetry in the British Romantic Period (1800–1850)/John Keats/index.md

 ---
 layout: author
 title: John Keats
-description: "Keats celebrated nature's beauty and the sensory experiences it provides in his odes, such as 'Ode to a Nightingale' and 'Ode on a Grecian Urn,' exploring the relationship between art and nature."
+description: "Keats is celebrated for his imagery-rich poetry that often explores themes of beauty in nature, life, and mortality.
+Works like 'Ode to a Nightingale' and 'Ode on a Grecian Urn' showcase his appreciation for the natural world."
 subject: "Nature Poetry in the British Romantic Period (1800–1850)"
 parent: Nature Poetry in the British Romantic Period (1800–1850)
 permalink: /Nature Poetry in the British Romantic Period (1800–1850)/John Keats/